thingsneverchange/svelte-scrollable-arrow/README.md

 | nav                  | `CustomEvent`  | `{detail}`            | Fires when either arrow is fired.
 (Can be triggered with keyboard arrows ←/→.)

 ## Event for Item (ScrollviewArrowItem)
-The event in `ScrollviewArrowItem` is limited to two events `visible` and `invisible`, and it doesn't handle any other event.
-You may consider adding any event to your item container, not this component.
+The event in `ScrollviewArrowItem` is limited to two events `visible` and `invisible`.
+It doesn't handle any other event.
+You may consider adding the event to your item container, not this component.

 | Prop                   | Type      | Callback         | Description                                                    |
 | ---------------------- | --------- | --------------- | -------------------------------------------------------------- |